gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Use this API to fetch the details of an integration (such as Ginesys, SAP, etc.) using its ID
+Retrieve detailed information about a specific integration.
+Retrieve the details of an integration (such as Ginesys, SAP, etc.) using its ID.

 *Returned Response:*